Skip to content

 Further information for patients

-Or you can attend the X-ray Department at the South Bristol NHS Community Hospital in Hengrove.
-If necessary an appointment may be arranged, but this may constitute a delay in the examination times.
+Or you can attend the x-ray department at the South Bristol NHS Community Hospital in Hengrove.

-Appointments are required for all other procedures and imaging modalities as the request form must be agreed by a Consultant Radiologist.
+Appointments are required for all other procedures and imaging modalities as the request must be vetted, protocolled and agreed by a consultant radiologist.
 This is to enable appropriate preparation and/or patient scheduling to be arranged, according to priority and urgency.

-For all radiological examinations requiring an appointment, whether General Practitioner or Consultant referral, the appointment is allocated following agreement and assignment of priority by a Consultant Radiologist.
-Therefore, it is not possible for appointments to be given to you when the request form is presented.
+For all radiological examinations requiring an appointment, whether general practitioner or consultant referral, the appointment is allocated following agreement and assignment of priority by a consultant radiologist.
+Therefore, it is not possible for appointments to be given to you immediately the referral is made.
 Subsequent appointments will be notified by post.

 Your examination results